 Native hair styles.

 Catawba men and women both wore tattoos on their faces, and

 the Catawbas often painted their bodies bright colors during battles and festivals.

 Today, some Catawba people wear modern clothes like jeans instead of breechcloths... and they only wear

 moccasins or ribbon skirts for special occasions like a dance.

 What was Catawba transportation like in the days before cars?
 Did they paddle canoes?

 Yes--the Catawba Indians made dugout canoes from hollowed-out logs.

-Here is an article with pictures of American Indian canoes
+Here is an article with pictures of different American Indian canoe types.

 There were no horses in North America until colonists brought them over from Europe, so the